Soul bread is one of the most popular low carb bread recipes out there and for good reason!

 Whey Protein Powder – This ingredient makes ALL the difference!
 For lack of a better description, whey protein powder makes soul bread more “bread-like”.
 Adding a bit of fluff, while giving it the same structure as wheat bread.

-Xanthan Gum – You’ll need to use xanthan gum to hold your soul bread together.
-Xanthan gum is a thickening agent and a stabilizer that can be used to replace gluten.
+Xanthan Gum – Xanthan gum is a binder and stabilizer that can be used to replace gluten.
+Don’t skip it!

-Cream Cheese + Butter – You can soften these in the microwave, but I never seem to time that right.
-I like to leave them on the counter for 1.5 hours before making this recipe.
+Cream Cheese + Butter – You can soften these in the microwave, or leave them on the counter for 1 hour before making this recipe.

-Baking Soda + Powder – YES, you do want to use both.
-Both are leavening agents that leaven differently — to maximize your bread’s fluff, use both!
+Baking Soda + Powder – YES, you want to use both.
+Both are leavening agents that leaven differently — to maximize your bread’s fluff.